ibm-cloud-docs/containers/cs_cluster_update.md

 **What happens to my worker node during an update?**<br>
 You VPC worker node is replaced by removing the old worker node and provisioning a new worker node that runs at the updated patch or `major.minor` version.
 The replacement worker node is created in the same zone, same worker pool, and with the same flavor as the deleted worker node.
 However, the replacement worker node is assigned a new private IP address, and loses any custom labels that you applied to the old worker node (worker pool labels are still applied to the replacement worker node).

+**What if a replacement worker node is not created?**<br>
+A replacement worker node is not created if the worker pool does not have [automatic rebalancing enabled](/docs/containers?topic=containers-cs_troubleshoot_clusters#auto-rebalance-off).

 ### Prerequisites
 {: #vpc_worker_prereqs}